quasilyte/quasisolar-mission/docs/gameplay_notes.md

 * Sell planetary resources (collected by drones)
 * Sell vessel debris (collected by fighting)
+* Sell equipment
 * Some random events can give you credits

+## Getting Equipment

+Ways to get equipment:

+* Buy on a friendly star base: limited by a base technological limitations
+* Get from a random event

+Note that you don't normally get equipment from battles; all you get is sellable (and researchable) debris.

 ## Battles